elegant-scipy/elegant-scipy/markdown/ch3.markdown

-Sometimes, it is convenient to view the spectrum organized slightly differently, from high-negative to low to-high-positive (for now, we won't dive too deeply into the concept of negative frequency, other than saying a real-world sine wave is produced by a combination of the two).
-This is achieved with the `fftshift` function.
+Sometimes, it is convenient to view the spectrum organized slightly differently, from high-negative to low to-high-positive (for now, we won't dive too deeply into the concept of negative frequency, other than saying a real-world sine wave is produced by a combination of positive and negative frequencies).
+We re-shuffle the spectrum using the `fftshift` function.
 Let's examine the frequency components in a noisy image:

 ```python
 from skimage import io